-Ramsey Township, Anoka County • Park pass needed
+Ramsey Township, Anoka County • Park permit needed

 Rum River Central Regional Park is one of Anoka County’s three parks along the 145-mile Rum River.
 Central is the largest of the three.